sean-clayton/neato-old/README.md

 </div>

 # Neato
-An app performance-enhancing drug that's pretty neat because of the way it is.
+An app workflow-enhancing drug that's pretty neat because of the way it is.

 ### About Neato